-Now to Queens!
 7 days in New York truly gives you time to explore each borough if you are up for it.
 On day 4 we recommend to head out to Queens!
-Two of the most popular parts of Queens are Astoria as well and Long Island City.
-These areas are loaded with great restaurants and a beautiful park.
-The day you have in Queens included in the 7 day New York itinerary will be more laid back feel after the 3 busy days prior.
+Two of the most popular parts of Queens are Astoria and Long Island City.
+These areas are loaded with great restaurants bars and a beautiful park.
+This is a great day for a more laid back feel after the 3 busy days prior.
 You can stroll through Astoria and and take a walk along the water in Long Island City, and enjoy the food and drinks at the locations we have recommended below.
-To get into the area you will either want to take Uber or get on the yellow line subway which is the N and W.
+To get into the area you will either want to take an Uber or get on the yellow line and take theor train.

 Queens is also home of Citi Field where the New York Mets play and Arthur Ashe Stadium where the U.S Open is held (held at the end of August – beginning of September).
 The Citi Field is a popular spot during the baseball season as well as a popular spot for artists to hold stadium concerts and is definitely worth a visit if an event is on during your stay in NYC.
 Their large parking lot spaces and convenient access to the subway means that you can easily get back home after a concert or a game!
 This location takes about 40 minutes to get to from midtown Manhattan.
-While you are here, see if there is a game or concert in town!
+Click the button below to check whats on during your time in NYC!